-The HackMe is designed to run on a typical Windows 10 laptop with built-in Bluetooth 4 (or 5) interface and should work on majority of recent, less than 5 years old laptops.
+The HackMe is designed to run on a typical Windows 10 laptop (version at least 1803) with built-in Bluetooth 4 (or 5) interface and should work on majority of recent, less than 5 years old laptops.
 For one of the tasks, installing a free Wireshark network analyser and downloading previously sniffed dump file will be needed (detailed instruction provided in the relevant section of HackMe).

 In a rare case when your Windows system is “N” version (for example Windows 10 Home N, Windows 10 Pro N, Windows 10 Education N, Windows 10 Enterprise N), you will have to install additional, free “Media Feature Pack for N versions of Windows 10”.
 Otherwise some tasks which involve Text To Speech functionality (for example talking smart light bulb) will not work for you.
 If your system already has Windows Media Player available, you are good to go.